 A NEW SWEDEN aims to show what wool from different sheep breeds can be used for.
-We do this by creating one new Article every year from different types of Swedish wool.
+We do this by creating one new garment every year from a different type of Swedish wool.

 Our quality of life would not be what it is today without chemicals, but overuse of them is having an impact on our environment and on our health.
 Millions of chemicals are used to produce textiles from plastic materials such as polyester and acrylic.